-SOURCE: 2018 CALIFORNIA STATE HAZARD MITIGATION PLAN, SECTION 7.1, PAGE 386
+SOURCE: 2018 CALIFORNIA STATE HAZARD MITIGATION PLAN, SECTION 7.1, PAGE 386 b) Climate Change and Flood Hazards

 Climate change impacts are already being felt throughout the State of California, including the disaster impacted counties.
 Impacts are reflected in the reduction of precipitation in some regions and an increase in severity and frequency of flooding in other regions.
 Change in snowfall or rainfall patterns can also contribute to a severe increase in flooding events.
 Climate change impacts the variability, intensity, frequency, and seasonal patterns of California's primary hazards.
 For example, larger and more frequent wildfires brought on by climate change can reduce the ability of a landscape to retain rainfall, which often leads to flooding and mudflows.